metamesh/metamesh.org/content/english/standalone/projects.md

 The Cathedral "super-node" communicates with our local towers in the service areas (New Kensington, Coraopolis, and Homewood).
 Rather than constructing towers from scratch, we have secured permission to mount our local tower equipment on existing structures.
 We have chosen structures that are in strategic locations, allowing us to broadcast our network and cover a significant portion of the targeted communities.
 For example, one "tower" is actually a water tower that has our antenna on top of it.

 This first phase of the project allows us to connect \~150 households in each of the three targeted communities.
-However, we expect to expand to increase this number as well as to service many more locations.
+However, we expect to increase this number over time.
+We will also seek to expand our coverage area as well in order to service many more locations across Pittsburgh.

 ![](/images/aircube-feature-poe2.jpg)